cataseven/Google-Map-Card/README.md

 # Google Maps & Apple Map Application Support
-You can open any point or location on your entities on Google Map or Apple Map mobile or web browser app.
+You can open any point or location of your entities on Google Map or Apple Map mobile or web browser app.

 For entity location: Click ok entity picture and select your app on the popup